 There are many ways to tune your mandolin.
 When selecting a way, you must take into account various conditions.
 For example, when you are trying to tune in a noisy environment, tuning by ear may be impossible!
 Then, the only effective alternative is to use a tuner that you attach to your mandolin that senses the vibrations of the instrument and is therefore not susceptible to external noise.

-But what happens when you do not
+But what happens when you do not have

 As I mentioned before in my SNARK SN-8 tuner review, I tend to tune by ear, at least when I am practicing at home, as it is a mental exercise as well.
 You need to concentrate in order to really listen and identify if a pair of strings is in tune or not!

 Although the SNARK is an excellent little tuner, the fact is that I sometimes use a Cherub to tune my mandolin.
 Why?
-First
+First of

 Being a mandolin and guitar player for almost 37 years, I got used to mainly use my ear to tune my mandolins and guitars.
 Nevertheless, there are some occasions where a digital tuner can be very useful, as for example when playing with a band or during a concert.